diegosdantonio/diego-sdantonio/content/project/prettyhand/index.md

 {{< gallery >}}

-The results were amazing, the Samuel's smile pay everyone for the hard work.This video shows the steps that we have followed for the development of the project.
+The results were amazing, the Samuel's smile pay everyone for the hard work.This video shows the steps that we were followed for the development of the project.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/h7boTIcrNbw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>